pedi10/introtoflutterui_umee/tutorials/dashboard_walkthrough.md

 ### 2.3 Populate Data in Firestore

 - Click on the menu icon in the top left corner to open the drawer.

+- Select the "Reset Summary" item to generate summary data in your Firestore. you should be able to see the summary cards now.

-Select the "Add Dummy Data" item to generate data in your Firestore.
+- Select the "Add 20 Orders" item to generate order data in your Firestore.

-- Once you see the snackbar for succesful operation, you may close the drawer.
+- Close the drawer.

 - Click on the Refresh icon button in the top right corner.
-The app should now display all the data.
+The app should now display order list and google maps.

 ### 2.4 Initialize Firebase Hosting